School Administrators and Scholarship Committees

-In 2019, the Recipient Notification Form moved to an online platform and can be accessed here.
-For a preview and to learn more about the process, please refer to these instructions.
+The online Recipient Notification Form can be accessed here.
+For a preview and to learn more about the process, please refer to the Scholarship Selection Instruction Packet.
 If you have any questions or concerns, please email them to Scholarships@racf.org.

 IMPORTANT: There is no specific deadline to complete the notification form; however,